 The electronic PRNDL on the instrument cluster indicates the transmission gear selected.
-The selector lever is mounted on the right side of the steering column.
-To drive, move the selector lever from Park or Neutral to the desired drive position.
-Pull selector lever toward you when shifting into Reverse, Second, First or Park, or when shifting out of Park.
+The shift lever is mounted on the right side of the steering column.
+To drive, move the shift lever from PARK or NEUTRAL to the desired drive position.
+Pull the shift lever toward you when shifting into REVERSE, 2nd, 1st or PARK, or when shifting out of PARK.